jonheslop/jfh-2021/_posts/ffondo.md

   - aeaeb6ad-4ad7-451a-5d38-43ee24713800
 ---

-Gran Ffondo number 3 at Fforest.
+Gran Ffondo number three at Fforest.
 Weather was brill, company incredible.
 Jackson and the Fforest crew smashed it as usual.
-And Maude has the time of her life running around like a nutter for 4 days.
+And Maude has the time of her life running around like a nutter for four days.